11 Microsoft Access Alternatives for 2025

 Some people also use Access because it’s what they know.
 In fact, there are plenty of power users out there who are effectively Microsoft Access specialists.

-Why would you be looking for Microsoft Access alternatives?
+Why would you want a Microsoft Access alternative?

 So, Access obviously suits plenty of teams.
 What are the motivations for change?